Q&A

 Overall, building the reservoir would make the whole South East much more resilient to droughts, which are likely to happen more often in the future due to climate change.

-The reservoir would be able to hold about 8.7 billion litres of water when full and supply an average of 21 million litres of water each day.
+The reservoir will be able to hold about 8.7 billion litres of water when full and supply an average of 21 million litres of water each day.

 That’s enough water to supply about 160,000 people during an average year.

-What would the reservoir offer to Portsmouth Water customers?
+What will the reservoir offer to Portsmouth Water customers?

-As well as being supplied with water from the reservoir, our customers would have the benefit of a new community leisure facility on their doorstep.
-There would also be a host of environmental benefits locally.
+As well as being supplied with water from the reservoir, our customers will have the benefit of a new community leisure facility on their doorstep.
+There will also be a host of environmental benefits locally.

-There would be a visitor centre with a café, toilets and space for community and education activities.
+There will be a visitor centre with a café, toilets and space for community and education activities.

 Our proposals for the site so far have been developed over many years with local communities, young people and organisations such as Staunton Country Park and Forestry England.

-What would the reservoir offer to Southern Water’s customers?
+What will the reservoir offer to Southern Water’s customers?

-This means Southern Water’s customers would have reliable water supplies and less water would need to be taken from the River Test and River Itchen, which would be better for the environment.
+This means Southern Water’s customers will have reliable water supplies and less water will need to be taken from the River Test and River Itchen, which will be better for the environment.

-The reservoir would be about one mile (1.6 km) long from east to west and 0.5 miles (0.8 km) wide from north to south.
-It would be up to 18 metres deep and have embankments on three sides.
-The below image shows what the reservoir could loo like when completed and open to the public.
+The reservoir will be about one mile (1.6 km) long from east to west and 0.5 miles (0.8 km) wide from north to south.
+It will be up to 18 metres deep and have embankments on three sides.
+The below image shows what the reservoir could look like when completed and open to the public.

 We’re planning to build a visitor centre on the site with a café, toilets and space for education and community activities.

-There would also be footpaths for walking, cycling and horse riding, facilities for bird watching, such as bird hides, and picnic and play areas.
-Furthermore, there would be car parking and cycle racks.
+There will also be footpaths for walking, cycling and horse riding, facilities for bird watching, such as bird hides, and picnic and play areas.
+Furthermore, there will be car parking and cycle racks.

 We’re working in partnership with neighbouring Staunton Country Park and Forestry England, organisations we already work very closely with, to make sure the facilities and activities are a good fit with theirs.